JasperFx/marten/documentation/documentation/events/streams.md

 <[sample:fetching_stream_state]>

+## Fetch a Single Event

+You can fetch the information for a single event by id, including its version number within the stream, by using `IEventStore.Load()` as shown below:

+<[sample:load-a-single-event]>

 ## Querying Directly Against Event Data

 We have to urge some caution about this functionality because it requires a search against the entire `mt_events` table.
 To issue Linq queries against